Physics processes & models

 This page describes the list of

-physical interactions that can be modeled using Geant4-DNA for the simulation of track structures in liquid water and other materials.
+physical interactions that can be modeled using Geant4-DNA for the simulation of track structures in liquid water and other materials, in Geant4 version 11.2.

 A) Models applicable to liquid water, main component of biological medium